 Antonio Gaudi’s Basílica de la Sagrada Família

-Examples of architectural practices where art-in-architecture would be Antonio Gaudi’s Basílica de la Sagrada Família in Barcelona.
-The structure is an impeccable example that merges the lines between art and architecture.
+Examples of architectural practices would be Antonio Gaudi’s Basílica de la Sagrada Família in Barcelona.
+The structure is an impeccable example that merges the lines between them.
 The details of these facades hold stories that surpass centuries.
 The visual impact of art on its facade invites attention from tourists all over the globe.
-He is one of the pioneers in Art Noveau and Catalan Modernism style of architecture.
+He is one of the pioneers in Art Nouveau and the Catalan Modernism style of architecture.

 Zaha Hadid’s Heydar Aliyev Center